 Events

-Mainland Book Cafe is also known to organize literary events, creating physical and intellectual spaces for creative interactions and conversations in order to make reading fun and social.
+Mainland Book Cafe is also known to organize literary events, creating a physical and intellectual space for creative interactions in order to make reading fun and social.

-Over the years, we has hosted notable authors like Toni Kan, Lola Shoneyin, Sylva Nze Ifedigbo, Seun Odukoya, Abigail Anaba, Tendai Huchu, Azeenarh Mohammed, Dami Ajayi, Bayo Olupohunda, Tunde Leye amongst others.
+Over the years, we have hosted notable authors like Igoni Barrett, Efe Paul, Toni Kan, Lola Shoneyin, Sylva Nze Ifedigbo, Seun Odukoya, Abigail Anaba, Tendai Huchu, Azeenarh Mohammed, Dami Ajayi, Bayo Olupohunda, Tunde Leye amongst others.

 Publication: The Mainlander

-Mainland Book Cafe published a digital collection of short stories & poetry called “Mashup” – a collection of selected creative works comprising several fiction and non-fiction titles in consideration of discovering and promoting new voices in the art and literary world.
+We regularly published a digital anthology called “Mashup” – a collection of selected works comprising poetry, and several fiction and non-fiction titles in consideration of discovering and promoting new voices in the art and literary world.

 Podcast: The Review